degvidh/degvidh/README.md

 # 💫 About Me:

 <br>I like building things I probably shouldn’t be building yet.<br><br>
-Right now I’m working on designing a custom motherboard with an AMD processor —<br>
+Right now I’m working on designing a custom motherboard with an amd cpu<br>
-basically learning hardware by doing it, with a mix of AI, curiosity, and a lot of trial and error.<br><br>
+basically learning hardware by doing it also its basically vibecoding circuits<br><br>
 I started out with Lua/Luau and UI libraries, and while I wouldn’t call myself amazing,<br>
-I enjoy creating systems and figuring out how things work under the hood.<br><br>
+i enjoy creating systems and figuring out how things work under the hood.<br><br>
 Most of what I do is experimenting, breaking things, and slowly understanding them.<br>

----

-# ⚡ Hardware & Low-Level:

-* 🧠 Learning electronics & circuit design from scratch
-* 🔌 Experimenting with custom motherboard concepts
-* 🧩 Trying to understand how CPUs, power delivery, and buses actually work
-* 🛠️ “Vibe coding” circuits with AI (and somehow making progress)

 ---